ropensci/roweb3/content/commcalls/2025-09-29/index.md

 zoomurl: https://numfocus-org.zoom.us/j/85719274238?pwd=cEusAoY7rTfT9pgusO2grr73bZRa4V.1
 ---

-R-multiverse is a new community-curated dual repository for R packages, based on open-source infrastructure from R-universe and GitHub.
+R-multiverse is a new dual repository for R packages, based on infrastructure from R-universe and GitHub.
+We would like to invite the developer community to contribute packages.

+With R-multiverse, users have a central place for installing packages.
+Automated quarterly production snapshots enforce quality.

-In R-multiverse, users have a central place for downloading packages, and package maintainers enjoy most of the freedom and flexibility of self-publishing.
+Package maintainers retain most of the freedom and flexibility of self-publishing.
-Maintainers directly control package releases through GitHub/GitLab, and continuous integration automatically curates quarterly snapshots of healthy releases for production scenarios.
+Maintainers directly control package releases through GitHub or GitLab.

-R-multiverse originated from the R Consortium Repositories Working Group, it has transparent governance, and it operates in a collaborative and open way.
+R-multiverse originated from the R Consortium Repositories Working Group.
+It has transparent governance, and it operates in a collaborative and open way.
 It is not mature or established yet, but it is under active development, and it is ready for package contributions.